-Then, align both of the candidate structural models to the native structure.
+Then, align both of the candidate structural models to the native structure (ex: align model4.pdb, native.pdb in PyMOL).
 You should see that the "correct" model has a much lower RMSD than the "incorrect" model.

 We've provided a PyMOL script "visualize.py" to show residue pairs that are assigned particularly favorable per-residue-pair energies by our energy function.
 (Note that this script depends on "energies.txt" to get the energies, so you must have computed the energies before running this script.)
 Running the below commands will add lines between residue pairs with highly favorable (less than -0.75) per-residue-pair energy in the structural models.